SFB at Acoustofluidics conferences in Uppsala and Cargèse

 16th SFB Internal Meeting in Strobl

-From 1 to 5 July, the 16th SFB internal meeting was held in a nice venue at Wolfgangsee lake in Strobl.
-The summer meeting between SFB members is an opportunity to share recent progress in the eight different projects and future research directions.
-We were honoured to have three internationally renowned professors as invited speakers, Markus Grasmair, John Schotland, Ivo Ihrke, Andrea Aspri and Alina Boecker along with researchers and PhD students from Austrian institutions of excellence (RICAM, University of Vienna) and Germany.
+From 1 to 5 July, the 16th SFB internal meeting took place at a beautiful venue of Lake Wolfgangsee in Strobl.
+This annual summer meeting offers SFB members a valuable opportunity to share recent progress in the eight different projects and discuss future research directions.
+We were honored to host three internationally renowned professors as invited speakers – Markus Grasmair, John Schotland, and Ivo Ihrke – as well as early-career researchers Andrea Aspri and Alina Boecker.
+Researchers and PhD students from Austrian institutions of excellence (RICAM, University of Vienna) and Germany also participated in the meeting.

 Group picture at Wolfgangsee.

-During the meeting, we celebrated the 60th birthday of one of the SFB project leaders, Professor Otmar Scherzer.
+During the event, we celebrated the 60th birthday of the SFB Speaker, Professor Otmar Scherzer.

 Mia Kvåle Lømvo received the Best Scientific Paper Award 2024